Optimising campaigns for mobile players

 1. Define target mobile segments and priority KPIs.

-2. Prepare mobile-optimised creative variants and landing templates.
+2. Prepare mobile-optimized creative variants and landing templates.

 3. Set up robust tracking and attribution for mobile traffic.